jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * Breifly explain what market does that company serve?
 (What do they do?)
 And have they always served that market?
 * What Operating System(s) are used by this product to run their servers and services?
-* What programming languages/frameworks are used?
+* What programming programming languages/frameworks are used?
 * What storage and what database technologies are used?
 * What Opensource license is the technology stack licensed under?
 * What is the current stock price and what was the IPO of the company? (if traded publicly.)